hshaf/redistricting-project/server/RedistrictConnector/README.md

 # MongoDB Server

-Open MongoDB Compass, connect to mongodb://localhost:27017, create a new database named "redistricting" with a collection named "state"
+Open MongoDB Compass, connect to mongodb://localhost:27017, create a new database named "redistricting" with collections named "state", "ensemble", "cluster", and "district".
+Download updated "ensemble-data.json", place it in `../scripts`, and run `python import-ensemble-data.py`.

 ## Controllers
 When it comes to creating a grouping of similar commands, you will create a new controller.java file under